 What's happened

-Charles Zimmerman, a U.S. citizen sailing in the Mediterranean, was sentenced to five years in Russian prison after customs officials found a rifle on his yacht in Sochi.
-He claimed he was unaware of the illegal storage of weapons and was in Russia to meet a woman he contacted online.
-The case highlights ongoing tensions over Americans in Russian custody.
+Charles Zimmerman, a US citizen, was sentenced to five years in a Russian penal colony after customs officials found a rifle and ammunition on his yacht in Sochi.
+He claimed he was unaware of Russian laws and was traveling to meet a woman he contacted online.
+The case highlights risks for foreigners in Russia.

 What's behind the headline?